Kveldsavisen

 You can find transcripts (posted midday) and more episodes of “The Ezra Klein Show” at nytimes.com/ezra-klein-podcast, and you can find Ezra on Twitter @ezraklein.
 Book recommendations from all our guests are listed at https://www.nytimes.com/article/ezra-klein-show-book-recs.

-This episode of “The Ezra Klein Show” was produced by Rollin Hu.
-Fact-checking by Michelle Harris.
-Our senior engineer is Jeff Geld, with additional mixing by Isaac Jones.
+This episode of “The Ezra Klein Show” was produced by Annie Galvin.
+Fact-checking by Michelle Harris with Kate Sinclair and Mary Marge Locker.
+Our senior engineer is Jeff Geld, with additional mixing by Aman Sahota.
+Our recording engineer is Aman Sahota.
 Our executive producer is Claire Gordon.
-The show’s production team also includes Marie Cascione, Annie Galvin, Kristin Lin, Emma Kehlbeck, Jack McCordick, Marina King and Jan Kobal.
+The show’s production team also includes Marie Cascione, Jack McCordick, Rollin Hu, Kristin Lin, Emma Kehlbeck, Marina King and Jan Kobal.
 Original music by Pat McCusker and Aman Sahota.
 Audience strategy by Kristina Samulewski and Shannon Busta.
 The director of New York Times Opinion Audio is Annie-Rose Strasser.

 Subscribe today at nytimes.com/podcasts or on Apple Podcasts and Spotify.
 You can also subscribe via your favorite podcast app here https://www.nytimes.com/activate-access/audio?source=podcatcher.
 For more podcasts and narrated articles, download The New York Times app at nytimes.com/app.